BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R_Solution.rst

 .. code:: R

-   #filter out  genes with no p-values
+   # 1 Filter out  genes with no p-values
    res <- res[!is.na(res$padj),]

-   #keep significant genes only
+   # 2 Keep significant genes only
    sigGenes <- res[res$sig == TRUE,]

-   #how many significant genes did we get?
+   # 3 How many significant genes did we get?
    nrow(sigGenes)

 There's one more step before we carry out GSEA.
 The genes in this dataset use Ensembl indentifiers, while enrichR expects  gene symbols.
 We'll use the biomaRt package to map our Ensembl IDs to gene symbols.

 .. code:: R

-   #load package (remember to install it if you haven't)
+   # 1 Load package (remember to install it if you haven't)
    library("biomaRt")

-   #load human reference genome
+   # 2 Load human reference genome
    ensembl <- useMart("ensembl",dataset="hsapiens_gene_ensembl")

-   #map Ensembl IDs  to gene symbols (might take a couple of minutes)
+   # 3 Map Ensembl IDs  to gene symbols (might take a couple of minutes)
    geneSymbols <- getBM(attributes='hgnc_symbol',
       filters = 'ensembl_gene_id',
       values = sigGenes$gene,